uscis form i131

 What Is I 131 Form?

 I-131 is a USCIS form that is used by people who have to leave the country for either personal or professional reasons.
-This form is also known as the "Application for Travel Document," and it is commonly used by individuals who are in the process of obtaining permanent residency or citizenship.
+This form is also known as the "Application for Travel Documents, Parole Documents, and Arrival/Departure Records," and it is commonly used by individuals who are in the process of obtaining permanent residency or citizenship.

 What Is Form I 131 Used For?